chriszarate/sheetrock/README.md

 selector here.
 It will be shown when the request starts and hidden when it ends.

-### debug
-* Default `false`
-* Expects Boolean

-Output raw request and response data to the browser console.
-Useful for debugging, especially when you are using your own handlers.

 ### headers
 * Default `0`
 * Expects non-negative integer